Oaxaca City Guide: Travel Tips And The Best Spots

 Is Oaxaca City safe?

-As with any other city in the world, common sense and some level of street smartness will get you a long way; don’t walk too late at night in dark streets, keep your wallet close to you, keep your phone in the front pocket, look both ways before crossing, stay mostly within the center of the city where streets are well lit and you will be fine—but again, this applies to everywhere.
+Avoid walking too late at night in dark streets, keep your wallet close to you, keep your phone in the front pocket, look both ways before crossing, stay mostly within the center of the city where streets are well lit, and you will be fine—but again, this applies to everywhere.

 Best things to do in Oaxaca City

-Now that we have covered all the basics, let’s get down to planning, what do you do once you arrive at your destination?
+Now that we have covered all the travel basics in this Oaxaca City guide, let’s get down to planning.
+What do you do once you arrive at your destination?

 8 best things to do in Oaxaca City: